Easy Raspberry Lemonade

 5. Serve & Store.
 Enjoy immediately.
 Leftover raspberry lemonade will last 3-4 days in the refrigerator or up to 1 month in the freezer.

 Mix It up!
-Fun Raspberry Lemonade Twists To Try
+Fun Twists To Try

 • GET HERBY!
 Try adding fresh mint or fresh basil (yes, really!) to your raspberry syrup.
 We use this trick in our Strawberry Lemonade recipe, and it’s delicious!